The-Politico/django-slack-forms/docs/Integrating-An-API.md

 ## DELETE

 DELETE requests to your API should be treated as requests to delete an existing record in the database.
-Your form should have it's `Webhook` field set to this API endpoint.
+Your form should have it's `Endpoint` field set to this API endpoint.
 It will receive the endpoint payload with only a `slackform_meta_data` property (see [Configuring An Endpoint](Configuring-An-Endpoint.md)) and should verify the request and delete the record accordingly.
 DELETE requests have the Id of the record that should be deleted in the `data_id` property of the `slackform_meta_data` dictionary.

 #### Example